PostgreSQL vs PlanetScale for Solo Developers

 PlanetScale is a serverless MySQL platform built on Vitess, the same technology that scaled YouTube's database.
 Its headline feature is database branching, similar to git branches, that lets you test schema changes in isolation before merging them into production.
 Schema changes apply with zero downtime and no table locking.

 The developer experience is genuinely good.
 The dashboard is clean, branching workflows are intuitive, and the CLI tools work well.
-If you are committed to MySQL and need zero-downtime migrations, PlanetScale delivers on its promises.
+If you need zero-downtime migrations and the branch-and-deploy-request workflow, PlanetScale delivers on its promises.

 Key Differences